• Skip to primary navigation

 finish max vaseline distressingThe Finish Max is perfect for painting over the vaseline.
 I used a couple of light coats of Polished Pearl, then wiped away the portions that had Vaseline distressing.
 However, I waited too long and some of it didn’t “reveal” as planned.
 More on that later.

 grateful thankful blessed silhouette stencilI designed my text in the Silhouette program and used my CAMEO to cut the words out of contact paper.
 I never use vinyl for stenciling.
-I used the font Fontleroy Brown.
+For this headboard project, I used the font Fontleroy Brown.

 kreg multi mark toolDoing these projects indoors I use my hem guide, but since I didn’t have it outside with me, I used the multi mark tool to get all the pieces placed correctly.
 If you look really close you will see a slight bubble or raised portion between the s-s-e.
 I’ll tell you in a minute how I fixed that.